iridl/iridl.github.io/docsrc/user/index.md

 * On the server, run the following command:

     ```
-    sudo /usr/local/bin/update_datalib
+    sudo update-datalib --build-classic
     ```

-  This command pulls the latest versions of the dlentries and maproom repositories, and builds and installs the maproom HTML files from their templates.
+  This command pulls, builds, and installs the latest versions of the dlentries, maproom, and python_maproom repositories.
+Building the classic maprooms can be very time-consuming; if you haven't changed those, you can skip that step by omitting `--build-classic`.